 Seasons of Joy and Sorrow

 Michael McKee was Louis Fulgoni’s life partner and, ultimately, his primary caregiver after Louis was diagnosed with AIDS in 1987.
-They lived together through thick and thin for more than fifteen years, and most of the time they were inseparable.
+They lived together through many challenges for more than fifteen years, and most of that time they were inseparable.
 Here, Michael recalls the multitudes Louis contained.…

 Untitled, oil and gesso on canvas, 1989: Louis’s last painting, completed shortly before his final illness.